In this webinar and Q&A, solicitor and former regulator David Gardner provides exclusive insights...

 The Professional Diploma of Chronic Disease & Conditions is for physicians and degree-qualified medical professionals who wish to build on the knowledge gained from the Professional Certificate and Advanced Certificate of Chronic Disease & Conditions and who wish to learn how to improve patient outcomes, especially those patients with chronic health issues commonly seen in general practice.
 This qualification is the third and final stage of the Professional Diploma of Chronic Disease & Conditions pathway.

 The prerequisite for this Professional Diploma course is the successful completion of the HealthCert Advanced Certificate of Chronic Disease & Conditions (or a qualification deemed equivalent).
-Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Participants will require access to a computer/laptop, an internet connection and a basic level of technology proficiency to access and navigate the online learning portal.

-Participants who have successfully completed the modules on prostate conditions and checks and prostate cancer in the Professional Certificate of Men’s Health, Polycystic Ovarian Syndrome (PCOS) in the Professional Certificate of Women’s Health, or obesity in the Advanced Certificate of Women’s Health will be granted recognition of prior learning (RPL) for these modules, thereby reducing the cost of this course and the time needed to complete it.
+Participants who have successfully completed the modules on prostate conditions & checks and prostate cancer in the Professional Certificate of Men’s Health, Polycystic Ovarian Syndrome (PCOS) in the Professional Certificate of Women’s Health, or obesity in the Advanced Certificate of Women’s Health will be granted recognition of prior learning (RPL) for these modules, thereby reducing the cost of this course and the time needed to complete it.
 Please ask a HealthCert Education Advisor for more details.

 Other professionally recognised qualifications and prior studies may be recognised for entry into this course if the learning outcomes match exactly.
 Please ask a HealthCert Education Advisor for an individual assessment of your prior qualifications and experience.